flatiron-school/postwork.flatironschool.com/_includes/ruby_rails/ruby_diving_deeper.md

 ### Diving Deeper

 The deeper you get into Ruby, the more you'll fall in love with the language.
-It's simplicity and clarity on the surface make it approachable and fun, but the more advanced features of the language make it a joy to work with as an experienced developer.
+Its simplicity and clarity on the surface make it approachable and fun, but the more advanced features of the language make it a joy to work with as an experienced developer.

 Take some time to really explore Ruby.